MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 * Result (array) - Returns an array of audio file information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
+   * Duration (double) - The length of time the audio file plays.
    * Location (string) - The location of the file in the file directory.
-   * Duration (double) - The length of time the audio file will play.
    * User Added Asset (boolean) - True or false.
 If true, the file was added by the user.
 If false, the file is one of Misty's default audio files.